 5. Plan Sales Cycles

 Most stores run 6–8 week cycles.
-Stock up when pasta is $0.79, not $1.49.
-Keep a small “price book” or app note to track.
+Buy pasta when it is $0.79, not $1.49.
+Keep a small "price book" or app note to track.

 Build a "Family Rotation Menu"

-Pick 5–7 go-to dinners.
+• Pick 5–7 go-to dinners.
 Rotate weekly.
 Kids thrive on routine.

-• Tacos (tortillas, beans, seasonal veggies, cheese)
+• Tacos (tortillas, beans, seasonal veggies, cheese).

-• Lentil soup (lentils, carrots, potatoes, broth cube)
+• Lentil soup (lentils, carrots, potatoes, broth cube).

-• Pasta with hidden veggies in sauce
+• Pasta with hidden veggies in the sauce.

-• Stir-fry (rice, frozen veggies, soy sauce, egg or chicken)
+• Stir-fry (rice, frozen veggies, soy sauce, egg or chicken).

-• Veggie chili with cornbread
+• Veggie chili with cornbread.

-• Sheet-pan chicken + potatoes + carrots
+• Sheet-pan chicken + potatoes + carrots.

 Breakfasts (cheap + filling)

-• Oats with fruit & cinnamon
+• Oats with fruit & cinnamon.

-• Scrambled eggs + toast
+• Scrambled eggs + toast.

-• Homemade granola + yogurt
+• Homemade granola + yogurt.

 Lunches

-• PB&J or tuna sandwiches
+• PB&J or tuna sandwiches.

-• Rice + beans bowls
+• Rice + beans bowls.

-• Leftover soup/stir-fry
+• Leftover soup/stir-fry.

 Cooking from a minimalist pantry doesn't mean boring meals.
 It means lean, versatile hacks.